-Written content gets published on multiple digital mediums; typos can really harm an organization’s reputation.
+Written content gets published on multiple digital mediums; typos can harm an organization’s reputation.
 So, it is better to get the content reviewed by as many copywriters as possible.
 The benefit of using an extra pair of eyes is that you will have an extra flare of creativity in your copy that will add to the worth and quality of your content marketing.

 One such revolutionary online service is Grammarly that has helped copywriters and every other being who aspires to be a writer.
 You can scan your work for grammatical, spelling, and syntax errors.

-However, magic still remains in the pen of the writer.
+However, magic remains in the pen of the writer.
 All this software can only help you with grammar and other errors, but if you lack the spark of creativity, there is no software out there to compensate for that.